 Statistical Analysis

 All data preprocessing and statistical analyses were done using the statistical software R version 4.1.2 [48] and RStudio (Version 2022.07.2).
 First, distributions of covariates were balanced between the non-exposure (i.e., Inactive) and exposure (i.e., Physically Active) groups using propensity score weights estimated with generalized boosted modeling (GBM) [49, 50], and implemented in the R Package WeightIt [51].
 The propensity score is defined as “the conditional probability of assignment to a particular treatment given a vector of observed covariates” [52].
 Weighting was preferred over matching procedures for the purpose of preserving sample size.
 Propensity scores weights were computed based on the Average Treatment effect on the Control (ATC) estimand, which is used to estimate the hypothetical average treatment effect on those who did not receive the treatment.
 In other words, it is the expected effect of physical activity on those in the sample who are inactive, which would help inform the clinical question on whether mental health practitioners should encourage physical activity in inactive patients.
 This research question is relevant for mental health practitioners given that individuals with mental health disorders have been shown to be more sedentary and less active than population norms [53].
-Treatment effects estimated from propensity score adjustment are unbiased when the strong ignorability assumption is met (i.e., when there are no unobserved confounders, and all observed confounders are included in the model) [52].
+Treatment effects estimated with propensity score adjustment are unbiased when the strong ignorability assumption is met (i.e., when there are no unobserved confounders, and all observed confounders are included in the model) [52].

 GBM is a non-parametric iterative machine learning method which, as implemented in the present study, combines boosting (the sequential combination of weak learners to improve predictions by adapting the errors of the previous model) and regression trees (the weak learners) to generate a smoothed function of estimated propensity scores.
 This method automatically accommodates non-linearity and complex interactions, and has been shown in previous studies to outperform traditional parametric models such as logistic regression [49, 54, 55].
 Several tuning parameters were selected to achieve covariate balancing, as suggested by McCaffrey et al [49].
 The Bernoulli distribution was chosen for the loss function the boosted model was to minimize, as our treatment variable was coded as a binary exposure.
 The number of trees was determined by minimizing the average standardized absolute mean difference in the covariates.
 The maximum number of trees was set to 10,000 by default, and increased to 20,000 if covariate balancing was not achieved.
 Missing data was handled by surrogate splitting as described in the WeightIt R package documentation [51].
 Though unlikely to significantly improve the performance of our procedure [56] weights above 99% were winsorized to reduce potential bias from extreme values.
 Diagnostics were used to ensure covariates were adequately balanced by assessing the weighted absolute standardized difference in means of covariates between treatment and control group.